 There is a lot to consider when you sell your life insurance policy.
 For instance, it is probably a good idea to find a reputable broker and get multiple offers.
 However, you may also want to consider that regardless of how much you could make selling life insurance, there are other options.
 For instance, you could accelerate the term (if you have a term policy) or consider getting a personal loan instead.
 No matter which path you take, you should carefully consider your options before moving forward.

 A life settlement is the more technical term for selling your life insurance policy for a one-time cash payment.
 Typically, investors are the ones who are looking for life insurance policies to purchase and add to their portfolio.

 To actually sell your policy, you’ll need to find a broker or a life insurance settlement company.
-They will act as the middle man in the transaction, and find an interested buyer.
+They will act as the middle man in the transaction, and can help you find an interested buyer.
 Just keep in mind that brokers and settlement companies charge a fee, which means you won’t get the full value of the selling price.

-Tips for selling your life insurance policy
+5 Tips for selling your life insurance policy

 Selling your life insurance policy isn’t easy.
 In fact, it can be difficult to find an investor that is willing to give you an acceptable offer.
 However, there are ways that you can maximize your payout.
 Here are five tips to keep in mind: